Welcome to today's edition of the Rush 24-7 podcast.

 Who?

-Well, you think their reaction be?
+What do you think their reaction would be?

-I mean, the the objective here of the scheme is to get the state-controlled media to declare Obamacare a disaster and to reject it out of hand simply because I support it.
+I mean, the objective here of the scheme is to get the state-controlled media to declare Obamacare a disaster and to reject it out of hand simply because I support it.

-Uh research confirms this.
+Research confirms this.

 They will not be able to help themselves.

-Same with Cap and Tax.
+Same with cap and tax.

 Let's say, folks, we need, we need a job-killing energy tax, and we need it now because we have to save our climate.